Candy Dialogue Engine was first published in March 2026 and is in early release until July 2026.

 What would a dialogue system be without conditional branching?
 Candy Dialogue Engine provides command lines to replicate ‘if/elif/else’ conditions, as well as ‘for’ and ‘while’ loops!
 Not only that, but conditions can be nested inside one another, and support elaborate conditions, with parentheses and ‘AND’, ‘OR’, ‘XOR’, and any operators, just like GDScript!

-Use conditions for anything: modify variables, call functions, emit or await signals, or transition to other dialogue Blocks that can feature and run any dialogue command!
+Use conditions and loops for anything: modify variables, call functions, emit or await signals, or transition to other dialogue Blocks that can feature and run any dialogue command!

 Dialogue History